Benefits of Using Pulp

 Made of renewable raw material, from sustainably managed forests or recycled paper, pulp products are a sustainable choice.

-Widely recyclable and biodegradable, pulp products can also reliably replace non-renewable materials like plastics.
+Widely recyclable and biodegradable, pulp products can also reliably replace alternative materials.

 What is Pulp?